 One of the main points of contention in many divorces is the division of marital property.
-There are often two issues that must be resolved in any property dispute: How to classify the property (is it marital property or separate property?) and the value of the property (how much is it worth?).
+Both parties must often resolve two issues in any property dispute: How to classify the property (is it marital property or separate property?) and the value of the property (how much is it worth?).

-When looking at the division of marital property, the first question that must be answered is whether the property is indeed marital property, i.e., is the property properly classified as marital property?
-Marital property is subject to division under Texas divorce law; while the non-marital property is not.
+When looking at the division of marital property, the first question that both parties must answer is whether the property is indeed marital, i.e., is the property classified adequately as marital property?
+Marital property is subject to division under Texas divorce law, while the non-marital property is not.

-Some property classification issues can be easily decided.
-If the property was acquired during the marriage, using marital funds, it can be classified as marital property.
+Figuring this out can quickly decide some property classification issues.
+For example, if the couple acquired the property during the marriage, it could be classified as a marital property using marital funds.
 For example, you have been married 20 years; your funds are kept in a joint bank account, funded solely by money earned during the marriage.
-Last year, you and your spouse withdrew funds and purchased a car, that car would be properly classified as marital property.
+Last year, you and your spouse withdrew funds and purchased a car.
+This classifies the car as marital property.

-On the other hand, if you had a property you brought into a marriage (e.g., a family heirloom), that property would be classified as separate property (non-marital property) and would not be subject to division during a divorce.
+On the other hand, if you had a property you brought into a marriage (e.g., a family heirloom), that property would be classified as separate property (non-marital property).
+Therefore, it would not be subject to division during a divorce.

 In general, separate property is: